sidado/sidado/README.md

-- 👋 Hi, I’m @sidado
+- Hi, I’m @sidado
-- 👀 I’m interested in figuring out game development for the Web
-- 🌱 I’m currently learning python
+- I’m currently delving into python and game development as a hobby
-- 💞️ I’m looking to try pair programming to collaborate on small hobby projects
-- 📫 You can reach me on reddit (sidado_22)
+- You can reach me on reddit (sidado_22)